2# DELIVERY SPECIAL GOING ON NOW!

 The natural ocean air and mild weather is ideal for growing a variety of oyster mushrooms.
 We fruit them in humidified greenhouses, harvesting in early morning the same day we sell them at the farmer's market.

 Our cultivation technique is incredibly low impact.
-We don't use fertilizer or pesticides.
+We conserve water and don't use fertilizer or pesticides.
 Any leftovers are pure, compostable material.
 All our paper products are recycled.

 Hericium erinaceus, Lion's Mane, is also known as the hedgehog mushroom and somewhat unusual in appearance.
 It can be identified by its long spines (greater than 1 cm length), occurrence on hardwoods, and tendency to grow a single clump of dangling spines.
 Native to North America, Asia and Europe, this unique mushroom is commonly found during late summer into the autumn.
 It grows on hardwoods in the wild, particularly American beech trees.